Taking Our Last Straw to the DC Council

 Memorial Day Weekend with Us

 Memorial Day is almost here, a holiday that for most marks the start of summer and a time of reverence in honor of our nation’s service members.
-This Memorial Weekend, all of our restaurants will be offering our brunch Saturday, Sunday, and Monday.
+All our restaurants will offer brunch on Saturday, Sunday, and Memorial Day Monday.